A. D. G.: Journalism

-Other works
+Other work

-In addition to novels and journalism, A.D.G. also wrote comic book scripts, notably for the monthly magazine Pilote, as well as television serials (Chéri Bibi, adapted from the novel by Gaston Leroux and aired in 1973, and Les Mystères de New York, written in collaboration with Jean-Pierre Richard and aired in 1976).
+A.D.G. also wrote comic book scripts, notably for the monthly magazine Pilote, as well as television serials (Chéri Bibi, adapted from the novel by Gaston Leroux and aired in 1973, and Les Mystères de New York, written in collaboration with Jean-Pierre Richard and aired in 1976).

 In 1981, he was at the center of a minor scandal following the publication in a special issue of the magazine (À suivre) of a comic titled Léopold Micheteau, détective, for which he was the scriptwriter and Benoît Sokal the illustrator.
 Some readers perceived antisemitic elements in the work, prompting the magazine's editors to publish an embarrassed editorial a few weeks later offering their apologies.
 However, the appearance of the Jewish characters—the source of the controversy—was solely the result of Sokal's illustrations and had nothing to do with A.D.G.'s script.

 Death

-A.D.G. died in 2004 from cancer.
+A.D.G. died from cancer in 2004, in the 10th arrondissement of Paris.
 Before his illness worsened, he had been planning to write an essay on the writer Jacques Perret.
-A year before his death, which he knew was approaching, he expressed his wish to be buried in Véretz, telling La Nouvelle République du Centre-Ouest, Indre-et-Loire edition: "I've reserved my spot in the Véretz cemetery; that'll make three writers for the price of one, with Paul-Louis Courier and Eugène Bizeau."
+A year before his predicted death, he expressed his wish to be buried in Véretz, telling La Nouvelle République du Centre-Ouest, Indre-et-Loire edition: "I've reserved my spot in the Véretz cemetery; that'll make three writers for the price of one, with Paul-Louis Courier and Eugène Bizeau."

 His funeral, held on November 5, 2004, at the Saint-Eugène Sainte-Cécile Church in Paris before his burial in his hometown of Véretz, brought together various figures from the "national right," who had been divided since the crisis within the Front National in 1998–1999.
 Among those attending, who otherwise had little interaction beyond their shared presence, were Jean-Marie Le Pen, president of the Front National, and Serge Martinez, secretary-general of the splinter Front National; Marine Le Pen and her older sister Marie-Caroline Le Pen, both of whom had been involved in the "Mégrétiste" faction; as well as other notable personalities such as Emmanuel Ratier, Yann Clerc, Dominique Jamet, and Jean Raspail.
 The weekly Rivarol titled its funeral coverage "A.D.G. the Unifier," likely referring to the journalist's role during the 1998-1999 crisis in trying, if not to "patch things up," at least not to make the conflict worse.